 Another of the recent lessons The Pause has given me, and this time due to a bout of mental un-wellness, is: ‘Don’t focus too much energy in trying to please other people’.
 I could now recognize when I took the time to seriously reflect on so many years of volunteer service, I did it because I was trying to please people.

 It became clear, that I had so much wrapped up in trying to improve systems and processes, efficiencies and abilities, and the appreciation that seemed to accompany it, that when The Pause began, and there was no longer any direct feedback to help fuel my motivation.
-The truth revealed itself to me: I feed off seeing others react and develop our environment become more professional, and then, all I had to feed me was a monitor and a Zoom feed.
+The truth revealed itself to me: I feed off seeing others react and develop our environment to become more professional, and then with the pandemic shutting us down our in-person gatherings, all I had to feed me was a monitor and a Zoom feed.
 Nowhere.
 Near.
 Satisfying.